vivocha/bot-sdk/README.md

 Usually, the steps to use agents and managers are:

-1. Write a `BotAgent` for every Bot/NLP platform you need to support, handling / wrapping messages of type `BotRequest` and `BotResponse`;
+1. Write a `BotAgent` for every Bot/NLP platform you need to support, handling / wrapping / transforming messages of type `BotRequest` and `BotResponse`;
 2. create a `BotAgentManager` instance;
-3. register the `BotAgent`s defined at step 1) to the `BotAgentManager`, through the `registerAgent(key, botAgent)` method, where `key` (string) is the choosen bot engine (e.g, `Dialogflow`, `Watson`, ...) and `agent` is a `BotAgent` instance;
+3. register the `BotAgent`s defined in step 1) to the `BotAgentManager`, through the `registerAgent(key, botAgent)` method, where `key` (string) is the choosen bot engine (e.g, `Dialogflow`, `Watson`, ...) and `agent` is a `BotAgent` instance;
 4. run the `BotAgentManager` service through its `listen()` method, it exposes a Web API;
 5. call the Web API endpoints to send messages to the bot agents in a uniform way.
 The manager forwards the message to the right registered `BotAgent` thanks to the `engine.type` message property, used as `key` in step 3).
-API is full described by its Swagger specification, available at `http://<BotAgentManager-Host>:<port>/swagger.json`.
+The API is fully described by its Swagger specification, available at `http://<BotAgentManager-Host>:<port>/swagger.json`.

 ---

 ### [BotFilters TL;DR](#botfilters-tl-dr)

 A `BotFilter` is a Web service to filter/manipulate/enrich/transform `BotRequest`s and/or `BotResponse`s.
-For example, a `BotFilter` can enrich a request calling an external API to get additional data before sending it to a BotAgent, or it can filter a response coming form a BotAgent to transform data it contains before forwarding it to a user.
+For example, a `BotFilter` can enrich a request calling an external API to get additional data before sending it to a BotAgent, or it can filter a response coming from a BotAgent to transform data before forwarding it to the user chat.

 Basically, to write a filter you have to:

 1. Instantiate a `BotFilter` specifying a `BotRequestFilter` or a `BotResponseFilter`.
 These are the functions containing your logic to manipulate/filter/enrich requests to bots and responses from them.
-Inside themyou can call external web services, transform data and do whatever you need to do to achieve your application-specific goal.
-A `BotFilter` can provide a filter for only a request, only a response or both.
+Inside them you can call, for example, external web services, access to DBs, transform data and do whatever you need to do to achieve your application-specific goal.
+A `BotFilter` can provide a filter only for requests, only for responses or both.
-2. run the `BotFilter` service through its `listen()` method, it exposes a Web API; API is full described by its Swagger specification, available at `http://<BotFilter-Host>:<port>/swagger.json`.
+2. run the `BotFilter` service through its `listen()` method, it exposes a Web API; the API is fully described by its Swagger specification, available at `http://<BotFilter-Host>:<port>/swagger.json`.

 ---

 ## [BotAgent](#botagent)

-A `BotAgent` represents an abstract Bot implementation and it directly communicates with a particular Bot / NLP platform (like Dialogflow, IBM Watson Conversation and so on...).
+A `BotAgent` represents an abstract Bot implementation and it directly communicates with a particular Bot / NLP platform (like Dialogflow, IBM Watson Assistant, formerly Conversation, and so on...).
 In the Vivocha model, a Bot is represented by a function with the following signature:

 In Typescript: